RajibMiah/RajibMiah/README.md

 ## 🌟 Notable Achievements

 - **Winner** of the regional **NASA Space App Challenge** hackathon in 2019.
-- Committed to contributing to **Bangladesh 2.0** for national progress and development.
 - Applying for AI-related roles in **Software Development** by 2026.

 ---